-Nouns are more than just words; they are symbols of meaning.
-In branding, they serve as anchors that ground a company’s identity.
+Nouns are more than just grammatical elements; they are the anchors of meaning.
+In branding, they serve as the foundation for recognition and recall.
 A well-chosen noun can evoke emotions, spark curiosity, and create a lasting impression.
 Think of iconic brand names like Apple, Nike, or Amazon.
-These nouns are not just names—they are representations of innovation, empowerment, and vast possibilities.
+These nouns are not just words—they are symbols of innovation, aspiration, and vast possibilities.

 Here’s why nouns are crucial in branding: